-The Department of Psychology offers programs of study leading to the PhD degrees in psychology and social psychology.
+The Department of Psychology offers programs of study leading to the PhD degree in psychology.
 Students are ordinarily admitted only if they intend to complete the doctoral degree.

 Entering students must have an undergraduate degree with an academic record of distinction.
 It is desirable but not essential to have majored in psychology; indeed, some breadth of training in biology, computer sciences, mathematics, philosophy, physics, or the social sciences is preferred to over-concentration in psychology.
 Some college work in elementary statistics or quantitative methods is advisable.
 In assessing the applications of candidates whose undergraduate training was in the arts or humanities, the admissions committee will need to place more emphasis on such things as general math and science grades, and the GRE scores.
 Candidates must take the Graduate Record Examination (GRE) General Test in time for the results to reach the Admissions Office by December 15.
 We do not require the psychology subject test; if you have taken it and feel the score would be an asset in your application, you may elect to have it sent.
-International applicants must either have had a full year of college coursework at an English-speaking institution or take the TOEFL test and receive a grade of at least 80.
+International applicants must have a bachelor's degree from an institution where English is the language of instruction, or take the TOEFL test and receive a grade of at least 80.

 We do not require a master's degree for admission.
 If you have done graduate work elsewhere you may apply for credit for a maximum of eight half-courses after you have been enrolled in the PhD program for one term.
 It is possible, but very uncommon, for students to have PhD program requirements waived because of previous graduate work.

 Harvard graduate school applications are done online.
-Information and a link to the online application is at http://www.gsas.harvard.edu/prospective_students/admissions_overview.php.
+Information and a link to the on-line application can be found at the GSAS Admissions website.
 The application deadline is generally December 15 for Psychology, please check the GSAS admissions website for specific deadlines each year.